airKlizz/WSDM/README.md

 ## Results

 results.txt stores the test results for WSDM dataset and results2.txt for Stanford dataset.
+Results.odt contains the same results as results.txt with some comments